awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.iam.policies.access-tags.md

 **Example 3: Allow actions based on tags in the request**  <a name="example_policy_tags.allow_by_request_tag"></a>
 The following policy grants users permission to create Elastic Beanstalk development applications\.
 To do that, it allows the `CreateApplication`and `AddTags` actions if the request specifies a tag named `stage` with the value `development`\.
-The `aws:TagKeys` condition ensures tag key case sensitivity\.
+The `aws:TagKeys` condition ensures that the user can't add other tag keys\.
+In particular, it ensures case sensitivity of the `stage` tag key\.
 Notice that this policy is useful for IAM users that don't have the Elastic Beanstalk **AWSElasticBeanstalkFullAccess** managed user policy attached\.
 The managed policy gives users unlimited permission to perform any Elastic Beanstalk action on any resource\.

 ```
 {